vyomanant-academy/.github/profile/README.md

 ## 🎯 Our Vision

-> To become a trusted learning partner for Cloud, DevOps, and AI engineering skills.
+> To become a trusted learning partner for Cloud, DevOps, AI, and emerging technology skills.

 Vyomanant Academy aims to bridge the gap between traditional learning and industry expectations through hands-on training, project-based education, and career-oriented guidance.

+---

+## 🤝 Who We Serve

+- Students preparing for technology careers
+- Working professionals upgrading their skills
+- Freshers entering Cloud, DevOps, and AI roles
+- Colleges and universities looking for practical training programs
+- Companies planning Cloud, DevOps, Automation, and AI upskilling programs

+---

+## 🚀 Learning Approach

+At Vyomanant Academy, we focus on practical learning over theory-heavy training.

+Our programs are designed around:

+- Real-world labs
+- Production-style projects
+- Tool-based learning
+- Scenario-based troubleshooting
+- Career-oriented mentoring
+- AI-assisted productivity for modern engineers

 ---